Systematic Investigation of Acceptor Removal in HPK LGADs with Modified Gain Layers: Samples and irradiation conditions

 To investigate possible approaches to mitigate radiation-induced degradation of the LGAD gain layer, several batches of prototype LGAD sensors were designed and fabricated in collaboration with Hamamatsu Photonics K.K.
 (HPK).
 An example of the evaluated prototype is shown in Fig.~\ref{fig:LGAD_picture}.
 All sensors used in this study are DC-LGADs consisting of an $n^{++}$ readout electrode and a $p^+$ gain layer on a $p$-type substrate.
 The active thickness is $50\,\um{}$, and the sensor is segmented into a $2\times 2$ pixel array with a pitch of $1.3\,\mathrm{mm}$.

 Three design approaches were investigated in this work: oxygen-related modification, carbon implantation, and gain-layer compensation.

 The first approach concerns oxygen-related modification of the gain layer.
 In our earlier HPK productions, a long high-temperature annealing process was applied to stabilize the boron activation.
 As a consequence, oxygen contamination diffusing from the substrate into the epitaxial layer became much larger than the boron concentration in the gain layer.
 In the present production, the annealing time was reduced to the minimum required for stable processing, while keeping the same diffusion path from the substrate to the epitaxial layer.
 This process optimization reduced the oxygen contamination by more than one order of magnitude.
-In addition to the standard sample with relatively high oxygen incorporation (labeled B+O), a low-oxygen sample (B) was produced with the shortened thermal process.
-Furthermore, a Partially Activated Boron (PAB) variant was fabricated in the low-oxygen production to study the effect of boron--oxygen related defects such as $\mathrm{B_iO_i}$~\cite{Imamura:2024zX}.
+In addition to a high-oxygen sample (B+O) produced with the conventional thermal process, a low-oxygen sample (B), used here as the reference sample, was produced with the shortened thermal process.
+Furthermore, a Partially Activated Boron (PAB) variant was fabricated in the reference production to study the effect of boron--oxygen related defects such as $\mathrm{B_iO_i}$~\cite{Imamura:2024zX}.
 In this sample, additional inactive boron was introduced as a sacrificial component intended to clean oxygen-related reactions before electrically active boron in the gain layer is affected.

 The second approach is carbon implantation into the gain layer.
 In these samples, carbon was co-doped at the wafer level on the sensor surface before the device processing, and was subsequently diffused over the gain-layer region during the thermal process.
 To evaluate the effect of carbon on radiation tolerance in the present HPK production, carbon-implanted samples were prepared for both the low-oxygen and high-oxygen process conditions, denoted as B+C and B+C+O, respectively.